jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

 INPUTS PROVIDED
 ────────────────

-• dayNN-description.txt (The puzzle description.
-The description contains two parts.
-Part 1 contains information relevant to part 2, but only part 2 is visualized.
-The description also contains the final result of the puzzle.)
+• dayNN-description.txt (The puzzle description) The puzzle consists of two parts, and the description describe each of them.
+Only Part 2 is to be visualized; however, the description of Part 1 contains information relevant to part 2.
+The description also contains the final result of the puzzle.
 • dayNN-input.txt (puzzle input)
 • main.rs (the completed solver, written in Rust)